How to grow Ceanothus

 Good varieties of Ceanothus for your garden

-Picking a Ceanothus for your garden depends on the size you would like and hardiness.
-Very few of the evergreen varieties are fully hardy, (what is hardy?)
+Picking a Ceanothus for your garden depends on the size you would like and the hardiness.
+Very few of the evergreen varieties are fully hardy (what is hardy?)
 Listed as H4 is :

-1. C. thyrisiflorus (Blue blossom) which is a low growing, spreading variety, evergreen, and with light blue flowers growing up to 1.5 metres but taller if grown against the shelter of a wall up to 2.5 meters.
+1. C. thyrisiflorus (Blue blossom), which is a low-growing, spreading variety, evergreen, and with light blue flowers growing up to 1.5 metres but taller if grown against the shelter of a wall up to 2.5 metres.

 3. Some Ceanothus grow large, up to 6 metres tall, with a spread of 8 meters, such as Trewithen Blue, which makes checking the plant label important to know the eventual size of the shrub.